savin-berlin/zas-rep-tools/README.md

         If every element of an syntagma was reduplicated, than Full-Repetitiveness for this Syntagma is True.
             -   ex: 'very very very much much', "veeeerrryyy veeerryy mmmuuccc muuucch much "

+    Current function could be switch on/off in StatsDB with following Options '--full_repetativ_syntagma'.
+If this option is on, than the just full-repetativ syntagmas will be available/matched with the export function.
+If it is on, than all syntagmas could be matched/exported, which contain at list one re(du)plication.

 <br/>

+---
+---
+---
 ---

 <br/>